Counseling to Enhance Women's Lives

 The counseling begins with telling your story.
 My practice provides a private setting to talk about areas for acceptance, growth or change.
 In order for us to work well together, you'll need to feel understood.

 We all benefit from encouragement, acknowledgement and feedback.
 When we meet, we'll talk about what you hope to gain from therapy.
+There are many different pathways to fulfillment of personal goals.
+We'll focus on yours.
+We will identify what is most important to you, prioritize it, and help you cultivate habits that reflect it.

 Gain Support and Knowledge